MGoosePlayZ/castletool-web/TERMS.md

 ## 7. Limitation of Liability

-To the fullest extent permitted by law, the operators of CastleTool API shall not be liable for:
+To the fullest extent permitted by law, the operators of CastleTool shall not be liable for:

 * loss of data;
 * corruption of decks;